Quick Start

 }

 As you can see, ShareData expects a MIME type declaring the type of the data being shared.
 The data itself has to be a byte[].
-You also have to give a name to the file that will be created from the data.

-ShareData accepts a fourth, optional argument of type AdditionalShareData.
-Here, you can define additional text data to be shared with the binary data, a title for the share sheet (although it is not guaranteed to work in these cases), tell UShare not to delete the file when regaining focus, etc. Please check the reference documentation for the type to learn more.
+Here, you can define additional text data to be shared with the binary data, a title for the share sheet (not guaranteed to work on Android in this case),

 Sharing Multiple Pieces Of Data